talaia-labs/python-teos/README.md

 ```

 ## Running `teos` in a docker container
-A `teos` image can be built from the Dockerfile located in `docker/`.
+A `teos` image can be built from the Dockerfile located in `docker`.
 You can create the image by running:

 	cd python-teos
 	docker build -f docker/Dockerfile -t teos .